 History and Background

-The Good Shepherd Mediation Program, established in 1984, is a neighborhood justice center located in the Germantown section of Philadelphia.
+The Good Shepherd Mediation Program, established in 1984, is a neighborhood justice center located in Philadelphia.
 People in conflict come to the Mediation Program to resolve their disputes through mediation.

 Our mission is to empower Philadelphia community residents to creatively search for meaningful and lasting solutions to their conflicts without resorting to crime or violence.